-Nutrition and mealtimes
+Nutrition and Mealtimes

-We provide children with a variety of healthy foods, with special care taken to accommodate children with allergies and intolerances.
+We provide children with a variety of healthy foods, and cater for children with allergies and intolerances.

-Ngallia means ‘the meeting place of the children’ in the local Aboriginal Darug language.
+'Ngallia' means ‘the meeting place of the children’ in the local Aboriginal Darug language.

 What our families say...